Your business questions

 - Let go!
 Accept that you will no longer be in charge.

-We can help you to track down the right people and systems and create incentives that encourage your team to stay when you sell.
+We can help you to track down the right people and systems and create incentives that encourage your team to stay when you sell your business.

 Is my business valuation realistic?